EvilInsultGenerator/telegram-bot/README.md

 ### Installation

-Insert your token you got from [@Botfather](https://telegram.me/botfather) and optionally your [Botan](https://botan.io/) token.
+Insert your token you got from [@Botfather](https://telegram.me/botfather) into the `config.inc.php` and optionally your [Botan](https://botan.io/) token.
-Upload the `php` file to any webserver.
+Upload all files to any webserver.
 We tested it with Apache and Nginx.
 But everyone else should be fine too.

 Now the bot works. 👌